Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial5AddPromDataSource.md

 --------------------------------------

 In this step you set up Grafana to access Prometheus metrics from your MDM metrics account.
+Go to this [link](https://grafana.com/docs/grafana/v7.5/datasources/prometheus/) for more information on Prometheus for Grafana

-Next, you will look at how to use the several [built-in dashboards](~/metrics/prometheus/PromMDMTutorial6ReuseExistingDashboard.md) that are available for you out of the box.
+Next, you will look at how to use the several [built-in dashboards](~/metrics/Prometheus/PromMDMTutorial6ReuseExistingDashboard.md) that are available for you out of the box.